noi-techpark/infrastructure-v2/docs/components/mqtt-route.md

 other fields are available on the [man page](https://mosquitto.org/man/mosquitto-conf-5.html).

-In the cloud the mosquitto deployment has to be managed as `stateful set` to claim a volume where to write the database needed by mosquitto to create a persistent instance.
+In the cloud, the mosquitto deployment has to be managed as `stateful set` to claim a volume where to write the database needed by mosquitto to create a persistent instance.

 More about `persistent connections` [here](https://www.hivemq.com/blog/mqtt-essentials-part-7-persistent-session-queuing-messages/) and [here](https://stackoverflow.com/questions/52439954/get-all-messages-after-the-client-has-re-connected-to-the-mqtt-broker)